arhohuttunen/coding-revolution/content/post/junit-5-getting-started.md

 Here we can see the results of running a passing JUnit 5 test in IntelliJ IDEA:

-{{< figure src="/post/junit-5-getting-started/junit-5-running-test-intellij-idea.png" caption="Running a JUnit 5 test in IntelliJ IDEA" theme="light" >}}
+{{< figure src="/post/junit-5-getting-started/junit-5-running-test-intellij-idea.png" caption="Running a JUnit 5 test in IntelliJ IDEA" >}}

 ### Running with Maven